Euro 2022 TV schedule: Where can I watch the games?

 Wednesday 6th July

-Group A: England v Austria (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: England vs Austria (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Thursday 7th July

-Group A: Norway v Northern Ireland (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: Norway vs Northern Ireland (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Friday 8th July

-Group B: Spain v Finland (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group B: Spain vs Finland (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group B: Germany v Denmark (8pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group B: Germany vs Denmark (8pm, BBC Two / BBC iPlayer / BBC Sport website)

 Saturday 9th July

-Group C: Portugal v Switzerland (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group C: Portugal vs Switzerland (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group C: Netherlands v Sweden (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group C: Netherlands vs Sweden (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Sunday 10th July

-Group D: Belgium v Iceland (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group D: Belgium vs Iceland (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group D: France v Italy (8pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group D: France vs Italy (8pm, BBC Two / BBC iPlayer / BBC Sport website)

 Monday 11th July

-Group A: Austria v Northern Ireland (5pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: Austria vs Northern Ireland (5pm, BBC One / BBC iPlayer / BBC Sport website)

-Group A: England v Norway (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: England vs Norway (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Tuesday 12th July

-Group B: Denmark v Finland (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group B: Denmark vs Finland (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group B: Germany v Spain (8pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group B: Germany vs Spain (8pm, BBC Two / BBC iPlayer / BBC Sport website)

 Wednesday 13th July

-Group C: Sweden v Switzerland (5pm, BBC One / BBC iPlayer / BBC Sport website)
+Group C: Sweden vs Switzerland (5pm, BBC One / BBC iPlayer / BBC Sport website)

-Group C: Netherlands v Portugal (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group C: Netherlands vs Portugal (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Thursday 14th July

-Group D: Italy v Iceland (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group D: Italy vs Iceland (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group D: France v Belgium (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group D: France vs Belgium (8pm, BBC One / BBC iPlayer / BBC Sport website)

 Friday 15th July

-Group A: Northern Ireland v England (8pm, BBC One / BBC iPlayer / BBC Sport website)
+Group A: Northern Ireland vs England (8pm, BBC One / BBC iPlayer / BBC Sport website)

-Group A: Austria v Norway (8pm, BBC Three / BBC iPlayer / BBC Sport website)
+Group A: Austria vs Norway (8pm, BBC Three / BBC iPlayer / BBC Sport website)

 Saturday 16th July

-Group B: Finland v Germany (8pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group B: Finland vs Germany (8pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group B: Denmark v Spain (8pm, BBC iPlayer / BBC Sport website)
+Group B: Denmark vs Spain (8pm, BBC iPlayer / BBC Sport website)

 Sunday 17th July

-Group C: Switzerland v Netherlands (5pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group C: Switzerland vs Netherlands (5pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group C: Sweden v Portugal (5pm, BBC iPlayer / BBC Sport website)
+Group C: Sweden vs Portugal (5pm, BBC iPlayer / BBC Sport website)

 Monday 18th July

-Group D: Iceland v France (8pm, BBC Two / BBC iPlayer / BBC Sport website)
+Group D: Iceland vs France (8pm, BBC Two / BBC iPlayer / BBC Sport website)

-Group D: Italy v Belgium (8pm, BBC iPlayer / BBC Sport website)
+Group D: Italy vs Belgium (8pm, BBC iPlayer / BBC Sport website)

 Quarter-finals